fatimamahate/cherry-leaves-project/README.md

 I was struggling to split my data set into Train, Validation and Test sets.
 Therefore, I used [this](https://stackoverflow.com/questions/57394135/split-image-dataset-into-train-test-datasets) Stack Overflow post or specifically [this answer](https://stackoverflow.com/a/63118451).
 I learnt how to use split-folders which was a quicker way to split your data.
 However, it should be noted that it is encouraged to use the longer method since this shows exactly how splitting the data works.
 I would recommend split-folders to anyobdy who wants to work efficiently and is using classes.
 The code in the specific post was edited to work with my project.
 #### Git push
 At one point early on, my code would not push to my repository.
 To troubleshoot, I searched the internet and found [this](https://stackoverflow.com/questions/45293263/git-updates-were-rejected-because-the-tip-of-your-current-branch-is-behind) helpful Stack Overflow post.
 Despite it telling you the error message and how to rectify it in my terminal, I needed some extra information.
 In the end, I specifically used [this answer](https://stackoverflow.com/a/74548526).
 I felt it was okay to use this command since I was using it early in my project.
+#### gitignore
+Some files had to be dropped from the repository and should have been in the gitignore file.
+I used [this post](https://stackoverflow.com/questions/13541615/how-to-remove-files-that-are-listed-in-the-gitignore-but-still-on-the-repositor) to find a way to do this.
+I specifically used [this answer](https://stackoverflow.com/a/34435207) since the other answers did not work for me.

 ### Content/Media